Chapter 5

 []

-5.4.5 Catenative verb with passive voice past participle complements
+5.4.5 Catenative verb with passive voice past participle clause complements

 The verb_complements_by_code rule of section 4.10 for code ;~cat_Ve_passive_ involves selection of a passive past participle (-ed/-en) clause as its complement.

-A passive participle clause is found with ip_ppl_passive of (5.27) for overall structure labelled IP-PPL, together with any extension from the Ext parameter.
-This works with a subsequent call to verb_phrase_layer that sets the clause state to being passive_voice.
+The ip_ppl_passive rule of (5.25) finds a passive participle clause for overall structure labelled IP-PPL, together with any extension from the Ext parameter.
+This works with a subsequent call to verb_phrase_layer that sets the clause state to being passive.

 {